Importance of Benchmarking

 So my first priority is to ensure my risk-of-ruin (ROR) is at 0% and that it remains stable.
 Not fluctuating.
 Not shifting upwards.
 In my opinion ROR is the most important concept in trading.
 Nothing comes a close second.
 If you’re not familiar with ROR then I’d suggest you stop trading immediately and become familiar with it.
 A good place to start is my book The Universal Principles of Successful Trading (Wiley 2010).

-With 50 units of money combined with a positive expectancy of over 20% respectively both strategies have a 0% ROR, so that is a positive start.
+With 50 units of money combined with a positive expectancy of over 30% and 20% respectively both strategies have a 0% ROR, so that is a positive start.

 In addition their respective 0% ROR should remain stable as both strategies to date have been robust.

-Rather then looking at the raw net profit and worst drawdown my focus is always on the old fashion risk/reward trade off.
+Rather then looking at the raw net profit and worst drawdown my focus is always on the old fashion reward/risk trade off.
 What do I receive for the potential risk?
-On this measure Key Breakout’s risk/return ratio of 19 is more rewarding then the Turtle’s 16.
+On this measure Key Breakout’s return/risk ratio of 23 is more rewarding then the Turtle’s 18.
+On a risk/adjusted basis Key Breakout is similar to Turtles, making 2.2 units of excess returns for each unit of drawdown risk, compared to Turtle’s 2.3.

 The next insight I’m keen to focus on is the average risk, or average stop per trade.
 Naturally my preference is for a lower risk and this is for two very important reasons.
 One, I naturally prefer to risk less capital then more and secondly, its cuts to the efficiency of the strategy in making money.